Swastika: Classical Europe

-Ancient Greek architectural, clothing and coin designs are replete with single or interlinking swastika motifs.
-There are also gold plate fibulae from the 8th century BCE decorated with an engraved swastika.
-Related symbols in classical Western architecture include the cross, the three-legged triskele or triskelion and the rounded lauburu.
-The swastika symbol is also known in these contexts by a number of names, especially gammadion, or rather the tetra-gammadion.
+Ancient Greek architectural, clothing, and coin designs are replete with single or interlinking swastika motifs.
+There are also gold-plate fibulae from the 8th century BCE, decorated with an engraved swastika.
+Related symbols in classical Western architecture include the cross, the three-legged triskele or triskelion, and the rounded lauburu.
+The swastika symbol is also known in these contexts by several names, especially gammadion, or rather the tetra-gammadion.
 The name gammadion comes from its being seen as being made up of four Greek gamma (Γ) letters.
 Ancient Greek architectural designs are replete with the interlinking symbol.

 In Greco-Roman art and architecture, and in Romanesque and Gothic art in the West, isolated swastikas are relatively rare, and the swastika is more commonly found as a repeated element in a border or tessellation.
 Swastikas often represented perpetual motion, reflecting the design of a rotating windmill or watermill.
 A meander of connected swastikas makes up the large band that surrounds the Augustan Ara Pacis.

 A design of interlocking swastikas is one of several tessellations on the floor of the cathedral of Amiens, France.
 A border of linked swastikas was a common Roman architectural motif, and can be seen in more recent buildings as a neoclassical element.
 A swastika border is one form of meander, and the individual swastikas in such a border are sometimes called Greek keys.
 There have also been swastikas found on the floors of Pompeii.